fledge-iot/fledge-south-csvplayback/docs/index.rst

 |config2|

   - **'rowIndexForColumnNames': type: integer default: '0'**:
-                If column method is pick_from_file then it is the index where from where column names are taken.
+                If column method is pick_from_file then it is the index from where column names are taken.

   - **'ingestMode': type: enumeration default: 'burst'**: